-Canada recognizes the importance of the family & spousal support for its citizens and residents, therefore the Family Class Immigration and Spousal Sponsorship procedures are simplified and applicants must meet much fewer requirements compared to other streams of immigration.
+Canada recognizes the importance of family and spousal support for its citizens and residents, therefore, the Family Class Immigration and Spousal Sponsorship procedures are simplified and applicants have fewer requirements compared to other streams of immigration.
 IRCC does not limit the annual number of applications.

-If you are a Canadian citizen, or a permanent resident residing in Canada you may apply for sponsorship of spouse, common-law partner, children, parents & grandparents.
-Here is the list of the programs that are focused on reuniting family members.
-You may sponsor more than one relative/group of relatives, once the 3 year period after sponsoring the previous one have passed and you can still meet all the sponsorship requirements:
+If you are a Canadian citizen, or a permanent resident living in Canada you may apply for sponsorship of your spouse, common-law partner, children, parents, and/or grandparents.
+Here is the list of programs that are focused on reuniting family members.
+You may sponsor more than one relative/group of relatives, once the 3 year period after sponsoring the previous one has passed and you can still meet all the sponsorship requirements:

-Under the above categories, the same-sex partners are eligible to apply provided they meet all other eligibility requirements.
+Under the above categories, same-sex partners are also eligible to apply, provided that they meet all other eligibility requirements.

-A Canadian citizen or a permanent resident living in Canada, at least 18 years of age, able to prove that he or she is not receiving social assistance (for reasons other than disability) and able to provide for the basic needs of the person he or she is sponsoring.
+A Canadian citizen or permanent resident of at least 18 years of age, must be able to prove that they are not receiving social assistance (for reasons other than disability) and able to provide for the basic needs of the person they are sponsoring.
 If you are a Canadian citizen living outside Canada, you must show that you plan to live in Canada once the sponsored relatives become permanent residents.

-A Canadian citizen or permanent resident can sponsor a person under spousal sponsorship
+A Canadian citizen or permanent resident can sponsor a person under spousal sponsorship, with these requirements:

-- The sponsor cannot be bankrupt and has to present the proof of income or funds as part of the application process
+- The sponsor cannot be bankrupt and must present proof of income or funds

-- if the person is at least 18 or older and already live with you in Canada for at least 1 year, and it can be proved by corresponding documentation (bills, lease agreement, etc).
+- If the person, who is at least 18 years of age, has already been living with you in Canada for at least 1 year, and it can be proven by corresponding documentation (bills, lease agreement, etc.)

-- The sponsor could not have been sponsored to come to Canada as a spouse within the last 5 years.
+- The sponsor was not sponsored to come to Canada as a spouse within the last 5 years

 The sponsored person must meet the following requirements: